nbeall2/directory-challenge/README.md

 ## Testing

-The program includes a set of unit tests located in `test_main.py`.
+The program includes a set of unit tests using pytest located in `test_main.py`.
 You can run these tests to ensure the functionality works as expected.

 ## Requirements